dmawardi/Go-Template/README.md

 ---

-## How to use

-Follow these steps to add a feature to the API.
-This template uses the clean architecture pattern
+## Adding a Feature

-1. Build schema and place in models array in ./internal/db using ORM instructions below.
-(Be sure to build the receiver functions getID() and ObtainValue() for the admin panel)
+1. Schema: Define schema in ./internal/db according to ORM instructions below with required receiver functions for admin panel (getID() and ObtainValue()).
-2. Build repository in ./internal/repository which is the interaction between the DB and the application.
-This should use a struct with receiver functions.
+2. Repository: Create a repository in ./internal/repository.
-3. Build incoming DTO models for Create and Update JSON requests in ./internal/models
+3. DTO Models: Build DTO models in ./internal/models.
-4. Build service in ./internal/service that uses the repository and applies business logic.
+4. Service: Develop the service in ./internal/service.
-5. Build the controller (handler) in ./internal/controller that accepts the request, performs data validation, then sends to the service to interact with database.
+5. Controller: Implement the controller in ./internal/controller that accepts the request, performs data validation, then sends to the service to interact with database.
-6. Add validation to handler using govalidator.
+6. Validation: Add validation using govalidator in DTO definitions.
 This is done by adding `valid:""` key-value pairs to struct DTO definitions (/internal/models) that are being passed into the ValidateStruct function (used in controllers).
-7. Add the new controller to the API struct in the ./internal/routes/routes.go file.
-This allows it to be used within the Routes function in the same file.
-Build routes to use the handlers that have been created in step 4 using the api struct.
+7. Routes: Update ./internal/routes/routes.go with new routes.
+Add the new controller to the API struct, this allows it to be used within the Routes function in the same file.
+Build routes to use the handlers that have been created in step 5 using the api struct using the AddBasicCrudApiRoutes function in the routes.go file.
-8. Update the BasicModulesToSetup variable with new repo, service, and controller, then proceed to add in the ApiSetup function in the ./cmd/main.go file to build the new repository, service, and controller.
+8. Modules Setup: Update BasicModulesToSetup and ApiSetup in ./cmd/main.go with new repo, service, and controller, then proceed to add in the ApiSetup function in the ./cmd/main.go file to build the new repository, service, and controller.
-9. Add the route to the RBAC authorization policy file (./internal/auth/rbac_policy.go) ADMIN
+9. RBAC Policy: Add routes to the RBAC policy file (./internal/auth/rbac_policy.go).

+### ADMIN PANEL

-10. Add a new file in ./internal/admin-panel with the title of the schema being built.
-Inside will need to contain:
+10. Admin Panel: Add schema file in ./internal/admin-panel (adminController<u>SchemaName</u>.go) This file will contain all the controller handlers required for the admin panel functionality.
-11. The db schema will need to fit the specs of the db.AdminPanelSchema, so add two receiver functions to your schema struct.
+11. Admin Route Preparation: Update AddAdminRoutes in ./internal/routes/routes.go.
+The db schema will need to fit the specs of the db.AdminPanelSchema, so add two receiver functions to your schema struct as below.

-- The first will be a funciton that returns the ID of the schema (GetId())
+- The first will be a function that returns the ID of the schema (GetId())
 - The second will be a function that returns the value of the field given a key (ObtainValue()) These functions will be used in the admin panel to display the data.

-11. Add the routes in the AddAdminRoutes function in ./internal/routes/routes.go
+12. Admin Routes: Add the routes in the Routes function in ./internal/routes/routes.go using the AddAdminRouteSet function.
+This function will add the routes to the router for the admin panel.
-12. Add the route to the RBAC authorization policy file (./internal/auth/rbac_policy.go)
+13. Admin RBAC Policy: Add the admin routes to the RBAC authorization policy file (./internal/auth/rbac_policy.go)

-13. (Testing) For e2e testing, you will need to update the controllers_test.go file in ./internal/controller.
+14. Tests: For e2e testing, you will need to update the controllers_test.go file in ./internal/controller.
 Updates are required in the controllerTestModule struct, TestApiSetup, & setupTestDatabase functions.
 You will need to create a new module to add to the Test Module struct.
 This module will contain the repository, service, and controller for the new feature.
 You will also need to add the new module to the controllerTestModule struct in the setupTestDatabase function.

 ---

 ## Testing

-To run all tests use below command.
+Run all tests:

 ```
 go test ./...